-Unstuffed cabbage rolls are a savory blend of rice, tomato sauce, ground beef, sausage, spices, and cabbage.
-This quick and easy Instant Pot version will be the newest addition to your weekly dinner menu.
+Instant Pot Unstuffed Cabbage is a savory blend of rice, tomato sauce, ground beef, sausage, spices, and cabbage.
+This quick and easy version will be the newest addition to your weekly dinner menu.

 As for this recipe, it is incredibly simple and will be a family favorite.
 It's perfect comfort food for cold winter days.

 How to Make Instant Pot Unstuffed Cabbage:

 Start by preparing the ingredients.
 Once the cooking starts, it goes rather quickly.